janat08/socialNetwork/README.md

 billing for google project
 geolocation turned off
-ticket insert just takes all info
+ticket insert just takes all info add times at ticket buy page

 backlog
-background images on users walls frontCover selector needs testing
+background images on users walls frontCover selector needs testing test that qr works

 done:
 fixed the forms, everything else seems to be working (I logged in with account that had nothing, so assumed nothing works)